No more cookie bleed

 Context isolation, sandboxed renderer, content security policy, no Node access from web content.
 Boards export as plain JSON.
 Every claim above is verifiable in the public source.

-In your operating system's keychain — Keychain Access on macOS, Credential Manager on Windows, libsecret or kwallet on Linux.
-Before the keychain sees them they're wrapped in a second layer of safeStorage encryption.
-Never on disk in plaintext.
+In your operating system's keychain — Keychain Access on macOS, Credential Manager on Windows, libsecret or kwallet on Linux — wrapped in an extra layer of Electron safeStorage encryption before anything is written.
+They never leave your machine, and there's no cloud account holding your logins.

-Put your Aurum accounts on a board you control.
+Put every Aurum account on one board you control — each in its own signed-in session.
 Fourteen days, no card.